saeen666/graph_vuln/README.md

 # graph_vuln
-Code related to graph generation from source code and identifying vulnerability in them using GNN
+Code related to graph generation from source code and identifying vulnerability in them using GNNs

-### Make sure following packages are installed
+## Make sure following packages are installed
 - Python
     - pandas
     - numpy
     - tqdm
     - networkx
+    - ply
     - pygraphviz
     - scipy
     - sklearn
     - spektral
     - tensorflow
-    - tokenizer_c (tokenizer code)

 - System
     - Joern
     - graphviz

-## Use the CFG_code_ultimate.ipynb to run all of the following functions
-- I have commented the source code to make it more clear
+### Please make sure that these conditions are fulfilled:
 - Please place the tokenizer, dataset JSON file, and notebook file in the same directory
+- *You can download the data in JSON format from [here](https://drive.google.com/open?id=1x6hoF7G-tSYxg8AFybggypLZgMGDNHfF)**
 - Contact me if you find any bug or issue

-- You can download the data in JSON format from [here](https://drive.google.com/open?id=1x6hoF7G-tSYxg8AFybggypLZgMGDNHfF)
+# Use the jupyter notebook "CFG_code_ultimate.ipynb" to run all of the following functions:

+# Generating CFG from devign dataset and training it on GIN

- ## 1. Generate CFG using the following method
+ ## 1.1 Generate CFG using the following method
-- make dir for each project i.e. in our case it is will be two folders one for FFmpeg and other one is for qemu defined by variable path_code
+- make dir for each project, in our case it is will be two folders one for FFmpeg and another for qemu
-- define your path where joern is installed using variable joern_path
+- the parent folder of these newly build directories must be defined through variable path_code

-- read the dataset and Extract all instances of source code and group them based on their project
+- The code will read the dataset and extract all instances of source code and group them based on their project
-- iterate over each project group and save the source code in a .c file.
+- It will iterate over each project and save the source code in a .c file.
 The name of the file is the index where the source file is saved

-### 1.2.
-Extract CFG from the .c files using Joern
+## 1.2 Extract CFG from the .c files using Joern
+- Define path where joern_cli is installed by using variable joern_path
 - The Joern generate CFG from source code is two steps'
     1. Export the CPG file from the source code
     2. Parse the extracted CPG file in any supported representation: AST, CFG, PDG, CPG, etc.
-- We have saved CPGs for the entire dataset and now when extracting any required graph representation we only have to run step 2
+- The code saves CPGs for the entire dataset.
+Now the graph representation can be extracted without running step 1 again
-- The parallelization doesn't work that great with joern.
+- Parallelization doesn't increase efficiency while using joern.
 To speed up the process run Joern on each separate group
-- The Entire process takes around 2-3 Hours on sir's machine
+- The Entire process takes around 2-3 Hours on sir's machine/server

-## 2. Compiling CFGs into graph object and storing them in Pandas Dataframe
+## 1.3 Compiling CFGs into graph objects and storing them in Pandas Dataframe

-### 2.1.
-Extracting unique operation keywords in the dataset for node embedding
+### 1.3.1 Extracting unique operation keywords in the dataset for node embedding
-- I have extracted all the unique C-tokens that are used in the dataset
+- It extracts all the unique C-tokens that are used in the dataset
-- I also have extracted all the unique operation words used in the dataset
+- It also has extracted all the unique operation words used in the dataset
-- As you can see I have hardcoded the unique tokens and operations the reasons are:
+- I have hardcoded the unique tokens and operations the reasons are:
-  - There are actually 84 unique tokens in the tokenizer dictionary but in our dataset, there are only 64 unique tokens.
+  - There are 84 unique tokens in the tokenizer dictionary but there are only 64 unique tokens in our dataset.
 That's why I discarded the other tokens to reduce the dimension of node embedding.
 You can get all the available tokens in the tokenizer by running the code tokenizer_c.tokens
   - The reason I have also hardcoded the unique operations is that I didn't want to compute all the operators every time.
-You can get all the unique operation words by running the following function
 - To encode the node features (source code) I have done the following:
-  - I have tokenized the whole code available at the node and selected only unique tokens from it
+  - It tokenizes the whole code available at the node and selected unique tokens from it
-  - I have gotten the operation word at each node can compare it with the type of operations I have.
-It is possible that a source code contains function calling code and it has no operation type so the operation type will be a zero vector
+  - It extracts the operation type and constructs one hot encoding from them.
+Sometimes there might be an empty vector.
+Like a source code may contain a function calling code and it has no operation type so the operation type will be a zero vector.
+There should be a way to identify function calls in node-level information, we might need to work on this.
-- I have concatenated one-hot encoding of both representation
+- It concatenates one-hot encoding of both representation obtained from tokenized code and operation type
-- I have stored the embeddings in a pickle file and I will integrate them into the graphs in the next step
+- It stores the embeddings in a pickle file

-## 2.2 Merging node features into graph
+## 1.4 Merging node features into a graph
-- I have merged the one hot encoding embeddings with the graph in following code
+- I have merged the one-hot encoding embeddings with the graph in the this part code

-## 3 Training on both projects using GIN
+## 1.5 Training on both projects using GIN
 - Please configure the model's parameters before running
 - You can provide training and testing set ratio
-- If someone can also confirm the code of GIN is authentic ?
-I am using from spektral
+- If someone can also confirm the code of GIN is authentic?
+I am using the implementation from spektral